trinhan-nguyen/Brainartist/README.md

-#Brainartist
+# Brainartist

-###Story
+### Story
-The idea was originated from a game show Super Brain
+The idea was originated from a game show called Super Brain.